 - Provide our membership with current beekeeping information and represent them when beekeeping issues arise in Columbus and at the Department of Agriculture.

-- Provide our membership with a quarterly newsletter and yearly beekeeping calendar.
+- Provide our membership with a quarterly newsletter.

-- Provide our members with OSBA discounts to major beekeeping magazines.
+- Provide our members with OSBA discounts to a major beekeeping magazine

-- Provide two educational meeting a year (summer and fall).
+- Provide one educational meeting a year (fall).

 - Support other beekeeping organizations in the state of Ohio by providing speakers, and publishing information about their activities in our newsletter.